krsmer/banking_project/README.md

 this project is in the process of the development.
+Zod will be added for validation.